greenwolfe/OpenLab/README.txt

 19) secure user information by making a method that returns just user nick names (require unique when account created!) to invite_group and teacher's selection lists.
 The post method when creating a new calendar event would send the nicknames to the server, which could post by userid.
 (Or should the whole record by by nicknames so userIds are never exposed on the client?)
 Either these methods, or else at least only publish the list of users after log in.
 The difficulty of doing this makes me want to try the method as a solution. (not done ... decided to coninue using usernames but did lock it down so no user info is available unless logged in ... can't see the harm in having userid's as all the post, update and delete functions are also well locked down now.)
 20) In router.js, move some subscriptions to individual pages rather than loading them all at once at the start?  (done, teacher subscriptions now in client and are conditional)
 21)  re-do viewAs select box in header as a custom-styled dropdown with simple caret ... just not time to figure it out now, and it's good enough (done)
+22)  Look into bootstrap-modal for nicer-looking dialoges.  simple attempt broke the functionality, and didn't have time to pursue further. (done)
 23) notes on login ... callback right after login - check if teacher (nothing), check if student - check if have a section (present set section dialog box) (done, but box needs a submit button???)
+24)  ViewAs dropdown ... should exit on mouseout (handled in a different manner ... done)
 24)  Teacher View of calendar ... allow to select one or more of in-class, out-of-class or home, default view being in-class (done)
 25)  clean up error when student creates account and gets exception from teacher subscriptions when does not have section yet. ... harmless, but also not right.
 26) teacher can't delete calendar events assigned to a section